Three Little Chickpeas

 Notes

-Prep the ingredients and measure out the spices before starting the recipe for the cooking process to go smoother.
+Prep the ingredients and measure out the spices before starting the recipe, so the cooking process goes more smoothly.

 • Prep Time: 10 minutes